amyrhoda/deep-thoughts/_posts/2022-10-28-am-i-ever-going-to-be-a-writer.md

 I'm a middle-aged white lady going through a big life change.
 Oh goodness why isn't anyone talking about this?

 I'm being sarcastic.
 Every middle-aged white lady going through a big life change seems to write a book about it.
-Every possible take has already beeing taken.
+Every possible take has already been taken.
 What can I add?

 There's an argument that everyone has something new to add, and that you (you-everyone) should definitely make your art or write your songs or whatever because your take is unique and valuable just because it's yours and you are unique and valuable.
 And I believe that.

 I believe that, to a point.
 But there's a difference between making your art and taking up a lot of space with it.
 It's a fact that certain kinds of people (white, male, rich) take up too much space in the world, with their art and their opinions and their takes.
 I don't want to be part of that problem.

+I mean, I'm already making my art: I already write.
+So maybe being a proper writer means taking up more space with it, and I don't want to do that.

-Is that just a handy excuse for me, a nice progressive-looking way to avoid discomfort?
+Or is that just a handy excuse for me, a nice progressive-looking way to avoid the discomfort of trying?

-Maybe, but it could also be true.
+Maybe.
+But it could also be true.

 ### What next?

 What would it take to properly be a writer?
 What would it take to satisfy *myself* that I'm properly being a writer?

-The first step would be to figure out what I need to feel like a proper writer, given that, as I said before, I'm already technically a writer.
+The first step would be to figure out what I need to feel like a proper writer, given that, as I said before, I'm already a writer.

 Do I need to be published?
 Do I need to be read by more people?
 Win an award?
 Earn lots of money?
 (God help me if that's it.)

-And then, it takes the same thing it takes to make any kind of change in life: new habits, new skills, and new structure.
+After I figure that out, it would take the same thing it takes to make any kind of change in life: new habits, new skills, and new structure.

-I'd need to figure out what skills, habits and structure I need to develop.
+I'd need to find out what skills, habits and structure I need to develop.
 Then I'd need to commit to doing whatever it would take to develop them, and I'd need to persist until I made the thing happen — or I died, whichever comes first.

 But first, before all of those things, I'd need to decide to do it.